KerbalColonies/KerbalColoniesCore/GameData/KerbalColonies/KCChangelog.md

+# v1.0.4
+- Fixed the storage facility resource transfer
+- Added whitelist/blacklist options to the storage facility configs
+- Reworked the mining facility to allow the use of any resource (the configs need to be updated)
+- Removed Extraplanetary Launchpads as dependency for the core mod

 # v1.0.3
 - Fixed the auto colony display name which also caused an exception during the saving of the colony in the editor